Are masks required on campus?

 What should I do if I am presenting the symptoms of coronavirus?

 Students experiencing COVID symptoms should call Student Health Services (SHS) at 504.865.3326 for a telephone screening, available Monday – Friday from 8:30 a.m. – 4:45 p.m.
 After hours and on weekends, students can call the Ochsner COVID info hotline 24/7 at 844.888.2772.
-When you complete a telehealth consultation, the health care provider will determine if a COVID test is recommended and direct you to a testing location, available at the Student Health Clinic or nearby urgent care centers.
-While waiting for the results, resident students will quarantine in designated “awaiting test results” rooms.
-Resident Life staff is available 24/7 to help students with this process.
-All other students should quarantine at home while waiting for results.
-If you receive a positive COVID-19 test result, please contact SHS immediately to enact your COVID Positive Plan.
+When you complete a phone consultation, the health care provider will determine if a COVID test is recommended and direct you to a testing location, available at Student Health Services or nearby urgent care centers.
+If you receive a positive COVID-19 test result, please contact SHS immediately.

-Faculty and Staff experiencing symptoms while in the office, should distance themselves immediately from anyone in the area.
-Contact the Public Health Coordinator at 504.865.3757 and inform your supervisor or department chair that you are leaving the office.
-You should also contact the Ochsner COVID info hotline 24/7 at 844.888.2772 or your medical provider for additional guidance.
+Faculty and staff experiencing symptoms while in the office, should distance themselves immediately from anyone in the area and leave the office.
+You can contact the Ochsner COVID info hotline 24/7 at 844.888.2772 or contact your preferred medical provider for additional guidance.
 Your identifying and medical information will be kept confidential.
-Read the full Reporting Illnesses page for more details.

 How do I prevent coronavirus?